e2b-dev/E2B/README.md

 # Devbook SDK
 Devbook makes your dev docs interactive with just 3 lines of code.

 Devbook is a JS library that allows visitors of your docs to interact and execute any code snippet or shell commands.

 ## How Devbook works
+Every time a user visits a page where you use Devbook (like your docs), we spin up a private VM just for that user.
+They can experiment and explore your API/SDK right from your dev docs.
+Zero setup and overhead.

 ## Usage